 Lead is highly toxic and can lead to serious health problems, especially in children.
 Often accidentally inhaled or ingested by curious kids, lead can cause damage to the brain and other internal organs.

 In high levels, lead has been linked to some of these conditions in children:

 - Damage to Nerves

 Lead exposure has also been known to cause behavioral and learning problems, as well as seizures.
-But children are not the only ones vulnerable to dangers of lead exposure.
-Adults can experience health issues associated with lead after repeated or long-term exposure, including:
+But children are not the only ones vulnerable to the dangers of exposure to lead.
+Adults can also experience health issues associated with lead after repeated or long-term exposure, or lead poisoning including: